CARL: Criticality-Aware Agentic Reinforcement Learning: Introduction

 We follow the setting of ASearcher~\cite{gao2025asearcher} and evaluate CARL on knowledge-intensive question-answering (QA) tasks.
 As shown in Fig.~\ref{fig:Intro-small}, CARL achieves superior accuracy while requiring policy updates on 72\% fewer actions than GRPO.
 These results demonstrate that CARL is an effective RL algorithm for agentic reasoning that delivers both performance and training efficiency advantages.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.4em, parsep=0pt, topsep=-3pt] \item We provide the first comprehensive analysis of the multi-turn search agent pipelines, revealing that only a small subset of actions has high impact on the final outcome, which motivates focusing optimization on critical actions. \item We design CARL, a reinforcement learning framework tailored to agentic reasoning.
-This framework performs focused training on actions with high criticality, yielding both high performance and efficiency. \item We conduct comprehensive experiments on multi-turn search agents across different model sizes and both reasoning and non-reasoning models, demonstrating consistent improvements on multiple knowledge QA benchmarks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.4em, parsep=0pt, topsep=-3pt] \item We provide the first comprehensive analysis of the multi-turn search agent pipelines, revealing that only the action choices at a small subset of states have high impact on the final outcome, which motivates focusing optimization on actions taken from these critical states. \item We design CARL, a reinforcement learning framework tailored to agentic reasoning.
+This framework performs focused training on actions taken from high-criticality states, yielding both high performance and efficiency. \item We conduct comprehensive experiments on multi-turn search agents across different model sizes and both reasoning and non-reasoning models, demonstrating consistent improvements on multiple knowledge QA benchmarks. \end{itemize}